 The acts are a dream cross-section of single pop performers, the new group concept, English invaders and Motown hitmakers.
 All but one or two acts are top names, immediately familiar to every teenager in the audience.
 Even now it seems unlikely or impossible that this lineup could have been put together.
 The kids do a lot of screaming for their favorites, just as in A Hard Day’s Night.
 A lot of Top-40 talent at this time concentrated on studio work to make hit records, but these acts are the kind that can play to an audience.
 I personally recognize all but The Barbarians.
 Billy J. Kramer and the Dakotas being the only other group that hasn’t retained household name status.

 Concert films almost always have drawbacks, like the occasional sub-par audio in Monterey Pop and the extended Woodstock acts, or inadequate filming coverage, like the weak 16mm blown up to 70mm for Bangladesh.
 The slight image degradation of Electronovision is not a drawback, and the excellent live TV direction makes the difference, especially in The T.A.M.I.
 Show.
 One feels the excitement.
 The kids present must all have felt their happy little brains exploding, a joy testified to by John Landis on his trailer commentary (included on this disc).
 Landis’s entire 7th grade class was surprise-transported to the Santa Monica Civic Auditorium to witness the show of their lives.
 This concert film becomes a vivid experiential flashback, not a souvenir of the show.
 I was twelve when The T.A.M.I.
-Show went down so this show plays I naturally feel transported to a magical time.
+Show went down so when this show plays I naturally feel transported to a magical time.
 We feel like we were there too.

 In 1964 the kids in the audience probably didn’t know what some of the performers even looked like, the same as me.
 Jan and Dean aren’t too impressive in person, especially when serving host duties, doing Smothers Brothers-style humor.
 At age 12 I would have found Chuck Berry intimidating until he smiled, and until I realized that his guitar style was the basis for all my favorite surf music.
 Gerry & The Pacemakers were always sweet and melodic, with Gerry Marsden’s unchanging, reassuring smile.
 Smokey Robinson & The Miracles are impossibly smooth performers, with great backup singer choreography.
 Likewise Marvin Gaye comes off as a charismatic performer of great talent.
 We’re told that Lesley Gore was the show’s biggest attraction at the time; it’s nice to discover that her singing on the ’45 records wasn’t pasted together — she has a strong voice.

-The Beach Boys were by this time old pros already more than a year into stardom, but they still look ridiculously young, like little kids.
+The Beach Boys were at this time already more than a year into stardom, but they still look ridiculously young, like little kids.
 The economic reality of the music biz made itself felt not soon after its first showings of The T.A.M.I.
 Show — the Beach Boys’ lawyers managed to get their segment dropped from prints of the show.
 It’s since been reinstated, from a film source with a slightly different look.

 The Supremes sound fine but they’re actually tamer on stage than other contemporary girl groups.
 Florence Ballard and Mary Wilson project a harmonious charm, and Diana Ross looks as if she’s already trying to distinguish herself.
 With an enormous beehive hairdo and her tiny face with huge eyes and teeth, she now seems very strange indeed.